By Scott Shireman, Global Head of Coursera for Campus

 - 39% have hired at least one candidate with a microcredential, a signal of a turning tide in hiring approach for employers.

 In May, Coursera launched Career Academy to enable students to discover in-demand career paths and learn job-specific skills with industry microcredentials developed in collaboration with Google, IBM, Meta, and Intuit, among others.
 These entry-level professional certificates as well as applied skills training create job-ready students while simultaneously building more resilient higher education institutions.

-Higher education institutions including Boise State, Hawaii Pacific University, Louisiana Tech University, University of North Texas, and the Oklahoma State Regents of Higher Education are leveraging industry microcredentials from Coursera to offer a practical learning experience that pairs academic knowledge with the practical skills needed to succeed in a professional role.
+Higher education institutions including Hawaii Pacific University, Louisiana Tech University, the Oklahoma State Regents of Higher Education, K L (Deemed to be) University, and Thapar Institute of Engineering and Technology (Deemed University) are leveraging industry micro-credentials from Coursera to offer a practical learning experience that pairs academic knowledge with the practical skills needed to succeed in a professional role.

 By linking skills-based learning to skills-based hiring, higher education institutions can fill gaps in their curricula and build a bridge between their degree programs and the demands of today’s employers.
 At the same time, employers can diversify their hiring pipelines while being assured that their new hires are job-ready.

 To download the full report and explore the key findings, visit here.